Algo-Trade-Analytics/monaco-pine-validator/playground/README.md

 # Pine Validator Playground

 A lightweight Monaco Editor runner bundled with the Pine Script v6 validator.
-Use it to iterate on scripts and observe validator output in real time without launching the full TradeSync application.
+Use it to iterate on scripts and observe validator output in real time without launching the full Algo Trade Analytics application.

 ## Getting Started